alexhw15/HiRe/README.md

-# Hierarchical Relational Learning for Few-shot Knowledge Graph completion
+# HiRe: Hierarchical Relational Learning for Few-shot KGC

 Codes will be released soon.